SESYNC-ci/advanced-git-lesson/docs/_slides/exercises.md

 git pull origin gh-pages
 ```

+- Again you will need to sign off on the merge commit message and quit Vim by typing `:wq` and pressing `Enter`.
 - Delete the pull request branch locally using `git branch -D collab-pullrequest-branch`.
 (The `-D` is needed to confirm that you are deleting an unmerged branch, because you merged it remotely not locally.)